IndustryTech Fund guidelines for applicants

 Shortlisted applicants may also be invited to submit a stage 2 full application.

-EOIs not shortlisted for progressing to the full application stage will not be considered for funding.
+EOIs that do not meet the eligibility will not be shortlisted for progressing to the full application stage.

 Stage 2—Full Application invitation